shayabarry/fa19/policies.md

 ---

+**All of the information on this page is subject to change.
+We will remove this warning once everything here is confirmed.**

 ## Grading

 Currently TBD, though we will have two midterms.
 Midterm 1 is tentatively scheduled for October 3rd, in class.